Wildmeshing Toolkit

 ◆ renew_neighbor_tuples

-std::function<std::vector<std::pair<Op, Tuple> >(const AppMesh&, Op, const std::vector<Tuple>&)> wmtk::ExecutePass< AppMesh, policy >::renew_neighbor_tuples
+std::function<std::vector<std::pair<Op, Tuple> >(const AppMesh&, Op, const std::vector<Tuple>&)> wmtk::ExecutePass< AppMesh >::renew_neighbor_tuples

 Initial value: